Attempted assassination of Cristina Fernández de Kirchner: Aftermath

 Officers from the Federal Police stand guard outside the house of Cristina Fernández de Kirchner the day after the assassination attempt.

 President Alberto Fernández announced that the investigation would be led by federal judge María Eugenia Capuchetti, and the case prosecuted by Carlos Rívolo.
-The suspect will be defended against the charge of attempted homicide by public defender Juan Manuel Hermida.
+The suspect would be defended against the charge of attempted homicide by public defender Juan Manuel Hermida.
 Initial investigations did not reveal any accomplices or ties of the suspect to an organisation behind the crime.
 A raid at the suspect's rented home in the Villa Zagala neighbourhood turned up about 100 bullets.
-The Argentine Senate has set up a commission to investigate the attack.
+The Argentine Senate set up a commission to investigate the attack.

 In a cadena nacional a few hours after the incident, President Fernández said, "This is the most serious event since we recovered our democracy."
 He declared the following day a national holiday, which was ignored by the opposition-ruled provinces of Jujuy and Mendoza.
 The government called for its citizens to rally at Plaza de Mayo on 2 September in support of Fernández de Kirchner, resulting in huge crowds of demonstrators across Buenos Aires and other cities.
 Amongst the slogans used were "Enough hate" and "If they touch Cristina, what chaos we'll make".

 Several foreign nations and government ministers—including former president Mauricio Macri—condemned the attempted assassination.
 A bipartisan draft resolution repudiating the attempted assassination was passed unanimously on 3 September by the Chamber of Deputies.
 The Republican Proposal (PRO) party, usually opponents of Fernández de Kirchner, voted for the resolution but left the chamber soon after.
 PRO leader Cristian Ritondo cited politicization of the events as the reason for walking out.